Setup RSpec

 spec/spec_helper.rb

-to run code coverage and exclude files with less then 5 lines of code.
+# Run code coverage and exclude files with less than 5 lines of code

 RSpec.configure do |config|